 A group of US doctors from the Department of Surgery, University of Chicago even wrote an article with the title "Observations on the ability of the nose to warm and humidify inspired air".
 The abstract of their study is also provided in the references.

 This is another advantage of nasal breathing over mouth breathing.
 The thin layer of mucus moves as a long carpet from sinuses, bronchi and other internal surfaces towards the stomach.
-Therefore, objects trapped by the mucus are discharged into the stomach, where GI enzymes and hydrochloric acid make bacteria, viruses and fungi either dead or weak.
+Therefore, objects trapped by the mucus are discharged into the stomach, where GI enzymes and hydrochloric acid make bacteria, viruses, and fungi either dead or weak.
 Later, along the digestive conveyor, some of these pathogens (dead or weak) can penetrate from the small intestine into the blood (due to the intestinal permeability effect).
 Since these pathogens are either dead or weakened, they can not do much harm (cannot cause infections).
 Moreover, they can provide a lesson for the immune system.
 This is exactly how natural auto-immunization can work with success.
-Medical doctors and nurses inject vaccines with dead or weakened bacteria or viruses so as to teach and strengthen our immune response to these pathogens, but not to bed bugs NYC.
-Therefore, nasal breathing creates conditions for natural autoimmunization.
+Medical doctors and nurses inject vaccines with dead or weakened bacteria or viruses so as to teach and strengthen our immune response to these pathogens.
+Therefore, nasal breathing creates conditions for natural self-immunization.

-Medical therapy to get rid of mouth breathing
+Medical therapy to get rid of mouth respiration

 For many mouth breathers and sick people, quick health improvement (the initial stage of breathing normalization) is accomplished by one change only: learning how to breathe through the nose 24/7.
 Just this step alone can make a big difference in the health of many people so that the main symptoms are reduced and less medication is required.